cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-checksums.md

 # pg_checksums

-Enables, disables, or checks data checksums in a Greenplum Database cluster.
+Enables, disables, or checks data checksums in a Cloudberry Database cluster.

 ## Synopsis